With or Without You: Reception

 The song received universal acclaim from critics.
 Rolling Stone called it an "inventively arranged tune... that builds from a soothing beginning to a resounding climax".
 Bill Graham of Hot Press praised the song, suggesting it may be Bono's "most controlled vocal, building from an almost conversational first verse over a bare rhythm section to a soul-baring confession".
 Graham suggested the lyric "And you give yourself away" was essential to U2's message.
 The Sunday Independent suggested that the song was proof the band could be commercially accessible, yet not resort to rock clichés.
 NME called it "some kind of love song" and found musical and lyrical symmetry between the song and the group's 1981 album October.

-Mike DeGagne of AllMusic praised the song for Eno's and Lanois' "gleaming" production work, Bono's vocals and "poetic deftness", and for The Edge's "astute but assertive" guitar playing.
+Mike DeGagne of AllMusic praised the song for Eno's and Lanois's "gleaming" production work, Bono's vocals and "poetic deftness", and for The Edge's "astute but assertive" guitar playing.
 DeGagne described Bono's singing as "unleashing all his vocal power, moving from a soft, subtle intro and middle to an explosive burst of unyielding energy toward the end".
 He made religious comparisons to the musical arrangement, saying the "discerning air sounds almost church-like as it slowly unravels".
 Tom Breihan of Stereogum described the song as a power ballad with a "beautiful" build.
 "It hits all the marks that power ballads are supposed to hit — the soft beginning, the slow ramp-up, the eventual catharsis — but it makes those beats feel instinctive, not cynical.
 Nothing about “With or Without You” feels cynical.
 It feels like a great unburdening, a pent-up howl at the heavens.
-It’s operatic nonsense, and it’s great spectacle."
+It's operatic nonsense, and it's great spectacle."
 Readers of Rolling Stone voted "With or Without You" the "Best Single" in a 1987 end-of-year poll, while it finished in 15th place on the "Best Singles" list from The Village Voices 1987 Pazz & Jop critics' poll.